Wisc-HCI/NRI-authoring-Backend/src/mico_therbligs/mico_planning/src/README.md

   6. Hold: Hold the robot arm for seconds.

 ## [mico_master.py](https://github.com/JerryHu1994/NRI-authoring-Backend/blob/master/src/mico_therbligs/mico_planning/src/mico_master.py):
 Mico master is the main thread running as the backend part.
 It is given a json plan contains a list of therbligs to execute.
 It uses mico_parser to parse the information from json and calls functions from mico_planner to execute therbligs on the real robot.
-It is run once the mico_server received a ExecutePlan message.
+The mico master script is called once the mico_server receives an ExecutePlan message.

 ## [mico_server.py](https://github.com/JerryHu1994/NRI-authoring-Backend/blob/master/src/mico_therbligs/mico_planning/src/mico_server.py)
 Mico server is an http server spinning on the backend, which communicates with the node server in the front-end.
 It creates routing and handling for different HTTP requests sent from the front-end.
 It is an interface between front-end UI and backend ROS implementation.